codedx/srm-docker/README.md

   - SUPERUSER_NAME: The root administrator name for Code Dx.
   - SUPERUSER_PASSWORD: The password for the Code Dx root administrator.
   - ports: The list of values underneath this header controls the ports forwarded from the Docker instance to the host machine.
 The left value represents the port bound on the host machine, the right value represents the port bound in the Docker container.
 If there is a port conflict on the host machine, alter the left value.
+4. If this is an additional Code Dx docker-compose environment, you may want to familiarize yourself with these [considerations](#Considerations-When-Using-Multiple-Directories) before the next step.
-4. Run `docker-compose up`.
+5. Run `docker-compose up`.
 Alternatively, run `docker-compose up -d` to detach and run in the background.
-5. When the message "The Server is now ready!" appears in the console, navigate to http://localhost:8080/codedx to log into your newly spun up Code Dx instance.
+6. When the message "The Server is now ready!" appears in the console, navigate to http://localhost:8080/codedx to log into your newly spun up Code Dx instance.
-6. To stop, run `docker-compose stop`, and to remove the Docker containers automatically created, run `docker-compose down`.
+7. To stop, run `docker-compose stop`, and to remove the Docker containers automatically created, run `docker-compose down`.

 >Note: If you want to migrate data from an existing Code Dx system, refer to [these instructions](./docs/migrate-data.md).